pearsonca/olin-letter/README.md

 ##Questions

 My main questions are
- - I know my cv looks light from a traditional university perspective; I'm hoping that Olin is looking for something else, however, and that I what I do have to offer matches that other thing.
-So, are you?
-Does it?
+ - I know my cv looks light from a traditional university perspective.
+Olin is not a traditional university, however, and I think the other experiences I would bring are valuable to the environment you are creating.
+Still, I could be misreading; so: is it worth our mutual time investment for me to put together a more formal package and for you to review it?
- - is the kind of work I'd engage in -- systems modeling towards addressing something like the [OneHealth](http://www.cdc.gov/onehealth/) buzz challenges, but with a lens that also tends to encompass agricultural issues and deal with operational concerns -- the right match for Olin?
-It's not work I ever heard advertised in an engineering context, and briefly bouncing around your public materials I don't see much that looks like it, but the problems do seem to need every skillset I've seen working as an engineer.
+ - The kind of work I want to engage in (and am currently looking for funding in) is not Mech, Comp, or Elec engineering.
+It's closest perhaps to environmental engineering, but for non-traditional products (something like the [OneHealth](http://www.cdc.gov/onehealth/) perspective).
+Will it blend with work other people at Olin are doing?
+Is it something your students would engage with?

 ##Look Forward to Hearing From You - CABP